max-wilkinson/BingRewards/README.md

 - **wikipedia**: Uses today's wikipedia.
 Generates terms with whole words.

 ### Events
-onError: Defines what the script should do when an error occurs durring processing an account.
+onError: Defines what the script should do when an error occurs during processing an account.
 onComplete: Defines how the script should behave when it completes processing an account.
 onScriptComplete: A special event which occurs only once when the script finishes executing.
 onScriptFailure: A special event which occurs only once and if the script fails with exception some time after successfully loading the config.